Royal Enfield Interceptor 650: Bear 650

-The Royal Enfield Interceptor Bear 650 was officially released on October 31^{th}, 2024.
+The Royal Enfield Interceptor Bear 650 was officially released on October 31, 2024.
 It has been described as "a stylish scrambler-styled standard based primarily on the brand’s INT 650 model, though with some notable differences."

 On the Design and Styling front, Bear 650 comes with a scrambler seat, side panel number boards, and urban-off-road aesthetics.
 Full LED lights bring modern functionality.

 Derived from the Shotgun series this motorcycle uses Showa USD Forks, but optimized for scrambler duties with longer suspension travel.
 To complement its off-road credentials, the ride height has been raised.
-The Interceptor Bear 650 retains the Interceptor 650’s brakes but upgrades the front disc size for added stopping power along with Dual-channel ABS with a switchable rear ABS.
+The Interceptor Bear 650 retains the Interceptor 650's brakes but upgrades the front disc size for added stopping power along with Dual-channel ABS with a switchable rear ABS.

 Equipped with a full-color TFT screen with integrated navigation brings modern tech to the classic platform.
 Powered by the 650cc parallel-twin engine delivering 46.80 bhp and an increased torque of 57N-m (5N-m more than the Interceptor), while saving weight owing to two-into-one exhaust system.